Gilad Erdan

+Breaking with Likud, he launched Unity, a new right-wing political party, with Yuli Edelstein in August 2026.

 Background and personal life

 Gilad Menashe Erdan was born in Ashkelon.
 He is of Romanian Jewish and Hungarian Jewish descent.
 He studied at Netiv-Meir yeshiva high-school in Jerusalem.
 He attained the rank of captain during his military service in the Adjutant Corps of the IDF.
 After his military service, he studied law at Bar-Ilan University, gaining an LL.B., and started working as an attorney.
 Later on, he gained a master's degree in political science from Tel-Aviv University (cum laude).
 Erdan is married with four children, and when in Israel, he lives in Kiryat Ono.

 Political career

 Erdan began his political activity in opposition to the Oslo Accords, during his legal studies in the early 1990s.
 In these circumstances he met with then Likud MK Ariel Sharon, and soon started working as Sharon's political advisor.
 When Likud won the elections in 1996, Erdan was appointed as an advisor to Prime Minister Benjamin Netanyahu and as director of the Department for Public Inquiries to the Prime Minister's Office between 1996 and 1998.
 In February 1998, Erdan was elected by a vast majority as the chairman of "Young Likud", and served in this position for 6 years.
 During his term as Young Likud chairman, Erdan led many of the party's ideological and field activities in opposition to Ehud Barak's 1999-2001 government.